melamory1blimm/Loop-extrusion/README.md

 - stochastic simulations of one-sided and two-sided loop extrusion;
 - steric interactions between neighboring cohesins and transient obstacles;
+- fitting of experimental CTCF- and cohesin-associated loop-length distributions;
+- grid-based estimation of loop-extrusion model parameters;
 - construction of aggregate Hi-C fountains;
 - anisotropic Gaussian fitting of fountain geometry;
 - numerical fitting of a mechanistic loop-extrusion model;